maithili-k/test-elixir/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "FIXME"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "SURF"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Getting started with high-throughput data processing on the Spider platform"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Hoog Overborch Office Building (Hoog Catharijne) 3511 EP Utrecht Moreelspark 48"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "Netherlands"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)